-The Cave Conservancy of the Virginias (CCV) funds a variety of projects, including education and outreach endeavors, cave and sinkhole cleanups, purchase of significant properties for protection, original research on the archaeology, biology, geology, hydrology and sociology of cave and karst systems, among others.
+The Cave Conservancy of the Virginias (CCV) funds a variety of projects, including education and outreach endeavors, cave and sinkhole cleanups, purchase of significant properties for protection, original scientific or humanities research on cave and karst systems, among others.
+Projects should promote or facilitate conservation, management, knowledge or acquisition of cave and karst resources in Virginia and West Virginia.
 The amount of funding has ranged from a few hundred to tens of thousands of dollars.
-A list of previously funded projects is available under CCV Projects.

 - Projects must involve sites located in Virginia or West Virginia and the immediate vicinity, although the project leader and co-leaders need not be based within this area.
-Contact the CCV Grants & Awards (G&A) Committee Chair if you are unsure whether your project site lies within this limit.
-The G&A Committee Chair for 2016 and 2017 is Dan Fong (firstname.lastname@example.org).
+Contact the CCV Grants Committee Chair if you are unsure whether your project site lies within this limit.
+The Current Grants Committee Chair is Blaine Schubert (firstname.lastname@example.org).

 - CCV will not fund overhead charges or indirect costs.

-- If the project leader or any project co-leader has received previous funding from CCV, a final report of the previous work must have been received by CCV.
+- If the project leader or any project co-leader has received funding from CCV, a final report of the completed project must have been received by CCV.
 A project co-leader is someone whose name appears along with the project leader’s name on the cover page of the proposal.

 Deadlines for submission

-The CCV Board of Directors meets in the spring and fall to consider funding proposals.
-The grant proposal submission deadlines are 12:00 noon (US Eastern Time) on March 1 to be considered at the spring meeting and on October 1 to be considered at the fall meeting.
+The CCV Board of Directors meets in the spring and fall to consider proposals for funding.
+The grant proposal submission deadlines are 12:00 noon (US Eastern Time) on February 15 to be considered at the spring meeting and on August 15 to be considered at the fall meeting.
 Proposals in Portable Document Format (PDF) should be submitted as a single file to the G&A Committee Chair as an email attachment.
 Proposals received after a submission deadline will not be considered for the current cycle, without exception.
 The G&A Committee Chair will send acknowledgment of receipt of a proposal within three days.

 Proposal review process

-Each proposal will first be checked for its eligibility, completeness (see instructions below) and relevance to the mission of CCV.
-The proposal will then be reviewed by the G&A Committee, consisting of selected members of the CCV Board plus additional external reviewers with expertise and experience related to the proposed work.
-The identity of all reviewers will be anonymous to project leader and co-leaders.
-The G&A Committee then presents a summary of the comments by the reviewers and offers a recommendation to the entire CCV Board, which makes the final decision on whether to fund the proposal.
+Each proposal will first be checked for its eligibility, completeness (see instructions below) and relevance to the mission of CCV (see the CCV Website for its mission statement).
+Please read the eligibility requirements and submission instructions carefully.
+Failure to adhere to these instructions will result in the return of the proposal and the proposal will not be forwarded to the CCV Board for funding consideration.
+Complete proposals will then be reviewed by the Grants Committee, consisting of selected members of the CCV Board plus additional external reviewers with expertise and experience related to the proposed work.
+The identity of all reviewers will be anonymous to the project leader and co-leaders.
+The Grants Committee then presents a summary of the comments by the reviewers and offers a recommendation to the entire CCV Board, which makes the final decision on whether to fund the proposal.
+We ask the applicants to suggest a minimum of 2 potential external reviewers, with their affiliations and contact information.

-The project leader of the proposal will be notified by the G&A Committee Chair of the CCV Board’s decision on complete funding, partial funding, or denial of funding within fourteen days of the board meeting.
+The project leader of the proposal will be notified by the Grants Committee Chair of the CCV Board’s decision on complete funding, partial funding, or denial of funding within fourteen days of the Board meeting.

 Responsibility of the project leader of a funded proposal

 - Requirement for a progress report and deadlines for submission of reports will be indicated in the award letter.
-A reminder will be sent to the project leader two weeks before the report deadline.
 These reports are important to CCV, and to the science, cave, and conservation community.
-As stated in the eligibility section, on time receipt of reports from previous grants will be needed when making future grant requests.
+As stated in the eligibility section, on time receipt of reports from previous grants is a requirement for eligibility to submit future grant requests.

-- Time extensions for the project end date or for the submittal of reports or both may be granted if needed, by written (letter or email) request to the G&A Committee Chair.
+- Time extensions for the project end date or for the submittal of reports or both may be granted if needed, by written (letter or email) request to the Grants Committee Chair.

 - In some cases, CCV may ask the project leader or any co-leader to serve as an external reviewer of future grant proposals.